Matom23/London_Weather_EDA/README.md

 ## About

 A number of weather attributes were cleaned and compiled together to form a London Weather dataset as part of a Capstone project at BrainStation's Diploma Data Science Program.
-Based on the historical data, a question was asked on how well we could predict quantifiable precipitation in London.
-With the aid of machine learning, we can try to predict this with the best accuracy.
+Based on the historical data, a question was asked on how well we could predict quantifiable precipitation in London using the aid of machine learning models.
 The final model could in turn be used as a baseline for building similar models for other cities as well.

 ## Introduction